 Halden, the lead author of a statement on the use of triclosan published this summer, also recommends greater scrutiny of the hazards and supposed benefits of triclosan and increased transparency over its use.

-“When you use the chemical, it is mostly ineffective in protecting from germs, and instead actually may increase microbial risks by producing bacteria that are cross-resistant to antibiotics your doctor prescribes to save lives,” Halden said at the time of the release of the Florence Statement on Triclosan and Triclocarban.
+“When you use the chemical, it is mostly ineffective in protecting from germs, and instead actually may increase microbial risks by producing bacteria that are cross-resistant to antibiotics your doctor prescribes to save lives,” Halden said at the time of the release of the

 That statement also noted that triclosan can increase susceptibility to allergies.